jwhitney/jwhitney-markdown-cv/index.md

 ## 🛠️ Projects

 You can link to projects on Github & other places online.

+**Code project hosted on Github** @ [Repository Name](https://github.com/cu-library/cuirator) _(Jan 2021 - ongoing)_ <br>
+Software project that builds on this course.
+  - Key features
+  - Technical requirements
+  - Please see the project [README](https://github.com/cu-library/etddepositor/blob/main/READMEmd) for more information

 **Research Project at University Research Lab** @ [Research Lab](https://example.com/) _(Jul 2019 - Dec 2021)_ <br>
 Here's a one-line summary of the project.